 Creating New Economic Opportunities for Maine People

-DEI’s innovations in wild and cultured fisheries has enhance Maine’s marine economy for many years.
-We have created new aquaculture and fisheries opportunities for fishermen and other entrepreneurs by discovering successful shellfish hatchery, nursery and grow-out techniques for multiple species and by producing seed stock at a commercial scale.
+DEI’s innovations in wild and cultured fisheries has enhanced Maine’s marine economy for many years.
+We have created new aquaculture and fisheries opportunities for fishermen and other entrepreneurs by discovering successful shellfish hatchery, nursery and grow-out techniques for multiple species and by producing shellfish seed stock at a commercial scale.

-– Producing limited quantities of hard clam (northern quahog), razor clam, and Atlantic surfclam seed for the shellfish culture industry.
+– Producing hard clam (northern quahog), Razor clam, and Atlantic surf clam seed for the shellfish culture industry.

-– Advancing full commercialization of the mussel farming industry by providing millions of juveniles annually.
+– Advancing full commercialization of the mussel farming industry by providing millions of juvenile mussels annually.

-– Advancing hatchery, nursery and grow-out trials of Arctic surfclams, a high value species, with the potential to create a new Maine aquaculture seafood product.
+– Advancing hatchery, nursery and grow-out trials of Arctic surf clams, a potential new and high value Maine aquaculture seafood product.

-– Pursue research to break the bottleneck in producing European oyster seed, rearing larvae consistently through their settlement phase under hatchery conditions.
+– Pursuing research to break the bottleneck in European oyster seed production by rearing larvae consistently through their settlement phase.

-– Remain receptive to additional research opportunities with species such as scallops, sea urchins, kelp and two native crab species, Jonah and Rock.
+– Being open to research opportunities and partnerships to study species such as Sea scallops, Sea urchins, kelp and Jonah and Rock crab.

-– Publicizing our research results and information related to commercial aquaculture opportunities in journals, popular media and through keynotes and workshop presentations.
+– Publishing our research results in scientific journals, and sharing information through media, keynotes and workshop presentations.

 – Participating in collaborative initiatives that include potential aquaculture opportunities for Maine’s coastal communities.

-– Built a private business incubator (300 ft2; with room for tanks of various sizes) for use by entrepreneurs to develop new seafood ideas and initiatives.
+– Offering entrepreneurs a private business incubator (300 sq. ft.) ; with running seawater to develop new seafood ideas and initiatives.